All Collections

 How to display the hours for Supplements

-If you want to display the hours corresponding to Shift types or Supplements on separate lines, you would need to do the following:
+If you want to display the hours corresponding to Shift types or Supplements on separate lines, you would need to follow these steps:

 How to display the hours by Employee group

 Suppose, an employee works in different Employee groups.
 You’d like the hours for each group to be displayed on separate lines.
-To achieve this:
+You would need to follow these steps:

 • assign a Salary code to each of your Employee group (link to section in article How to set up Salary codes in Planday).